NiklasElsaesser/FaceBias/README.md

 - [Conclusion](#conclusion)

 ## Introduction
-Machine Learning Algorithms and Models improve day to day and especially facial based Algorithms are widely used in day to day applications.
+Machine Learning Algorithms and Models improve day to day, and especially facial based Algorithms are widely used in day to day applications.
 From unlocking phones to authentication at airports and beauty filter suggestions in Apps like Snapchat.
 However, this technology is often based on inherited biases, deeply hidden in its design.

 The goal of this project is to test and show this bias in the area of gender and emotion based face recognition.

 ### Problem:
-Face recognition algorithms, paired with sentimental analysis, need to be trained with a great amount of diversified inputs to consistenly achieve correct results.
+Face recognition algorithms, paired with sentimental analysis, need to be trained with a great amount of diversified inputs to consistently achieve correct results.
 A "naturally developing bias" arising from insufficient diversified input is no rare case in machine learning.
 </br>

 ### Hypothesis:
 When testing the trained model on:
-- male faces showing neutral facial expressions
+- Male faces showing neutral facial expressions
-- female faces showing happy facial expressions
+- Female faces showing happy facial expressions

-a newly uploaded picture showing either a man with happy facial expressions or a woman with neutral facial expressions, the model will classify the happy man as either neutral or a woman, or the neutral woman as happy or a man.
+A newly uploaded picture showing either a man with happy facial expressions or a woman with neutral facial expressions, the model will classify the happy man as either neutral or a woman, or the neutral woman as happy or a man.

 ## Materials and Methods
 Hereby an overview to give a better understanding of the underlying tools and concepts used in this project.